MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 ## Create an Operations Manager connector

 In Service Manager, there are two types of connectors for Operations Manager.
 You use the first type of connector, the alert connector, to automatically generate incidents that are based on Operations Manager alerts.
-You use the second type of connector, the configuration item (CI) connector, to import discovered objects from Operations Manager as configuration items into the Service Manager database.
+You use the second type of connector, the Configuration Item (CI) connector, to import discovered objects from Operations Manager as configuration items into the Service Manager database.
 You can use the following procedures to create both connectors, validate them, and confirm their creation.

 > [!NOTE]
 > For the Operations Manager CI connector to function correctly, you've to import a set of management packs into Service Manager.